CorgiCapyCode/anomaly_detection/README.md

 To review the generated data a second script is added, which can be used to visualize the features in a diagram.

 ## Data Stream for Production
-The data stream generates data and sends it to the detection service, i.e. the anomaly detection algorithm using flask.
+The data stream generates data and sends it to the detection service, i.e. the anomaly detection algorithm.
-This application simulates already preprocessed sensor data (in case the sensor data needs to be encoded etc.) and sends it as a package, including all values needed for the anomaly detection algorithm and a timestamp.
+The data includes all necessary values for the detection service including a timestamp.

 **Restrictions**:
-The data stream currently uses a "sleep" time of one second and stops automatically after 10min.
+The data stream generates data approx. once a second (sleep-timer set to 1sec) and stops automatically after 10min.
-The reason is that the data stream is deployed on AWS and thus causes costs.
-In order to limit this these restrictions are built in.
-[data_stream.py](src\production\stream_data\stream_data.py) contains instructions how to adjust or remove the limitations.
+This ensures that the application stops during testing (especially for the cloud deployment).
+Set the streaming duration to zero to start infinite streaming mode.
+The application can be restarted.

 # Machine Learning Model
 ## Model Selection